mattermost/mattermost-plugin-demo/README.md

 # Demo Plugin

-This plugin serves as a reference guide for best practices, build scripts and demos when writing Mattermost plugins.
-It also doubles as a testbed for verifying plugin functionality during release testing.
+This plugin demonstrates the capabilities of a Mattermost plugin.
+It includes the same build scripts as [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample), but implements all supported server-side hooks and registers a component for each supported client-side integration point.
 See [server/README.md](server/README.md) and [webapp/README.md](webapp/README.md) for more details.
+The plugin also doubles as a testbed for verifying plugin functionality during release testing.

-The example implementations are primarily meant as illustrations to assist with developing your plugin.
 Feel free to base your own plugin off this repository, removing or modifying components as needed.
+If you're already familiar with what plugins can do, consider starting from [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample) instead, which includes the same build framework but omits the demo implementations.

 ## Getting Started
 Shallow clone the repository to a directory matching your plugin name: